kusumdhullv2/bearconnect_assignment/ReadMe.md

 **Do not use *personal* linkedin credentials**

+# Running the application

+## Before Running install these dependencies
+pip install fastapi uvicorn jinja2 pandas requests linkedin-api python-multipart

-# use this command to run the application
+## use this command to run the application
 uvicorn app:app --reload